Training Opportunities

 - Prior to their commitment, individuals meeting a particular threshold are evaluated to determine if they meet criteria for commitment under the SVP Act.
 These evaluations assess the presence of a “mental abnormality” and the degree to which it affects a person’s emotional or volitional capacity that predisposes them to commit sexually violent offenses.
 Fellows will conduct these evaluations and observe and/or assist with court testimony related to their findings when appropriate.
 Evaluations consist of extensive diagnostic and risk assessment discussion.

-- Once committed, SVPs are evaluated annually to determine whether there is “probable cause to believe the resident’s mental abnormality or personality disorder has so changed that the person is safe to be at large and, if released, is not likely to commit acts of sexual violence.”
+- Once committed, SVPs are evaluated periodically to determine whether there is “probable cause to believe the resident’s mental abnormality or personality disorder has so changed that the person is safe to be at large and, if released, is not likely to commit acts of sexual violence.”
 Fellows will have the opportunity to conduct these evaluations and provide court testimony as required.
-These evaluations consist of actuarial and dynamic risk assessment discussion.
+These evaluations involve diagnostic considerations and the actuarial assessment of static and dynamic risk factors.

 Didactics and Other Trainings